 Human Cities_Challenging the City Scale is a project co-funded from 2014-2018 by the Creative Europe Programme of the European Union.
 It is a platform of interdisciplinary exchanges of 12 partners led by Cité du Design from Saint-Etienne, born from a concept created in 2006 by the Belgian association Pro Materia.
-The project explores how the inhabitants (re) ivent the constantly evolving contemporary city , especially through experiments in the urban space.
-It works with people and places like shops, public squares, parks, or streets in towns and cities.
+The project explored how the inhabitants (re) ivent the constantly evolving contemporary city , especially through experiments in the urban space.
+It worked with people and places like shops, public squares, parks, or streets in towns and cities.

-The network gathers 12 organizations from 11 countries: Cité du design Saint-Etienne (FR) – Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia (SI) – Clear Village (UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia (BE) – Aalto University (FI) – FH Joanneum (AT) – Association of Estonian designers (EST) – Bilbao Ekintza (ES) – CultureLab (BE).
+The network gathered 12 organizations from 11 countries: Cité du design Saint-Etienne (FR) – Politecnico di Milano (IT) – Urban Planning Institute of the Republic of Slovenia (SI) – Clear Village (UK) – Zamek Cieszyn (PL) – Association Design Week Belgrade (RS) – Pro Materia (BE) – Aalto University (FI) – FH Joanneum (AT) – Association of Estonian designers (EST) – Bilbao Ekintza (ES) – CultureLab (BE).

-– 11 international workshops
+– 12 international workshops and 12 international conferences

-– 5 master classes
+– 6 master classes